unexist/blog/_posts/2021-09-09-specification-by-example.md

 forward, if you sit together, talk about story cards and actually share your knowledge and come to a shared understanding.

-*I must admit I am personally totally intrigued by [Concordion][23], I really like the flexbility of the specifications and the nice reports, but unlike [Cucumber][8] I've never seen it in a real project.
+*I must admit I am personally totally intrigued by [Concordion][23], I really like the flexibility of the specifications and the nice reports, but unlike [Cucumber][8] I've never seen it in a real project.
 And since I don't want to favor tech because it is tech, I promise will carefully consider the requirements and trade-offs and try to make an educated guess what to pick.*